GRADUATE AND ATHLETIC ASSISTANTSHIP FAQs

 The statement of purpose should state your vocational aim, purpose for undertaking graduate studies, interest in the assistantship, and other matters pertaining to your career goals.
 Please be specific.
-If applying for multiple graduate assistantship positions, submit a separate statement of purpose applicable to each position.
 The statement should address the skill set listed in the position description.

 What should be included on my resume?